The Sleeper 2012 Review

 Russell’s use of sound is by far the film’s most credible strength.
 He has put together a decent retro-ish accompaniment on his pocket-money budget and the score during the horror scenes is classy and neat.
 He manages to pull off the odd shock too and some of his low-angled cinematography is brilliantly structured and very impressive.
 The long, wide-panned views of the frost coated streets really helped to build the claustrophobia of the small town in peril and the aforementioned haunting theme sets it all off perfectly.
 There’s a tense chase sequence towards the end, some very good POV stalking shots and a classic slashertastic conclusion that no feature that’s following the typical guidelines should be without.
 The acting is fairly wooden throughout, but not as bad as others that I have seen and even if the script does have a few glaring inconsistencies, it gets the job done.

 I mentioned earlier about the continuity not doing as much as the determination to keep us believing that it’s 1981 and it is perhaps one of the main disappointments about The Sleeper.
 Whilst $30,000 is very small in terms of a production budget, I think that the wardrobe department could have done a better job to make the girls look more ‘eighties-like’.
-Their hairstyles and clothes are all very modern and if you caught the feature halfway through, you would never in a million years guess that it was aiming to transport us back thirty years ago in to the past.
+Their hairstyles and clothes are all very modern and if you caught the feature halfway through, you would never in a million years guess that it was aiming to transport us back thirty years in to the past.
 You’ve all been to eighties parties, right?
 You all know how to dress.
 It’s just a shame that they didn’t work a tiny bit harder with the look of the characters to add the finishing touch.
+Blood Junkie did a much better job and that was made for similar funds.
 Also, the rotary-dial phone was a neat addition, but it’s just a bit weird that they forgot to use it also in the Police chief’s office.
-It’s either that they didn’t notice, or he had been time traveling and grabbed himself a digital touch-tone and brought it back from the future to show off to his colleagues on the force
+It’s either that they didn’t notice, or he had been time traveling and grabbed himself a digital touch-tone and brought it back from the future to show off to his colleagues on the force ;)

 The IMDB has numerous user reviews listed for this feature, but they are bewildering and a terrible guide for prospective audiences.
 There are one or two that have rated the movie as a 10/10, which leads me to believe that they were written by people with an affiliation to the production team as a form of prior marketing.
 Then there are many that are at a stingy 1/10, which is the complete opposite end of the scale and it seems like they were posted by someone with something against those behind the flick or the director.
 A more realistic score would be 5.5 as The Sleeper has some really nice and interesting touches.
 Slasher films are meant to be fun and I can only appreciate the fact that someone would have enough love for the genre to go the full hog and helm a real tribute.
 A tribute that even references the time when horror and in particular slasher cinema was really hot stuff.